So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 We were always told it would be the one report of the two phone numbers.

-And which we are objecting to the admissibility of the reports based on hearsay.
+And which we are objecting to the admissibility of those reports based on hearsay.

-Um also they are misleading, and also the information in this reports have not been properly validated by an engineer.
+And also the information in those reports have not been properly validated by an engineer.

-Okay, so as of April 4th, 2022, what report was in in existence as far as uh special agent columns?
+Okay, so as of April 4th, 2022, what report was in existence as far as special agent collins?

-And could I just sort of record making an objection to her characterizing that particular phone that is actually registered and he can't have this on his way that's how we thank you?
+And Judge, I would just for the record making an objection to her characterizing that particular phone that is actually right of the screen came to have Mr. Collins.

 I'm not familiar with it.